joolstorrentecalo/gitlab-foss/doc/user/project/members/sharing_projects_groups.md

 - It applies to all subgroups, unless overridden by a group Owner.
 - Groups already added to a project lose access to it.

-NOTE:
-After you [specify a user cap for the group](../../group/manage.md#specify-a-user-cap-for-a-group), you cannot disable this setting.

 ## Sharing groups